 It’s likely no surprise that sweetened condensed milk is dense in calories.
-After all, it is used as an ingredient in some very rich desserts.
-However, as far as sweets go, condensed milk has some redeeming qualities, namely, the nutrition that it derives from the milk solids it is made from.
+After all, it's used as an ingredient in some very rich desserts.
+However, as far as sweets go, condensed milk has some redeeming qualities, namely, the nutrition that it derives from the milk solids it's made from.
 The key to enjoying condensed milk as a part of a healthy diet is consuming small, measured portions.

 Sweetened condensed milk is a decadent treat, as it contains 62 calories for a mere tablespoon.
-Condensed milk is high in calories for the reason that its name implies -- it is a dense mixture of milk solids and sugar.
-People who are dieting should either avoid condensed milk or consume it very judiciously.
+Condensed milk is high in calories for the reason that its name implies — it's a dense mixture of milk solids and sugar.
+People who are dieting should either avoid sweetened condensed milk or consume it very judiciously.

-A 1 tbsp. serving of regular sweetened condensed milk contains almost 2 g of fat, according to the USDA.
-The fat in condensed milk is primarily saturated fat, which can negatively impact cardiovascular health.
-It is easy to eat a significant amount of saturated fat when you consume condensed milk if you do not carefully watch portions.
-Condensed milk is a better choice than cream, however, which contains 5.5 g of fat per tablespoon.
-You can buy low-fat and fat-free versions of condensed milk if you are watching your fat intake.
+It's easy to eat a significant amount of saturated fat when you consume sweetened condensed milk if you don't carefully watch portions.
+Condensed milk is a better choice than cream, however, which contains 5.5 grams of fat per tablespoon.
+You can buy low-fat and fat-free versions of sweetened condensed milk if you're watching your fat intake.

 A tablespoon of sweetened condensed milk contains over 10 grams of carbohydrates, all of which are in the form of sugar.
 According to the ingredient list on a typical can of sweetened condensed milk, the only two ingredients are milk and sugar.
 While some of the sugar in this sweet product comes from the milk, much of it comes from the added sugar.